-Tanvi Tomar is a Research Associate at CPR and is a part of the ‘Scaling City Institutions for India’ (Sci-Fi) Project.
+Tanvi Tomar was a former Research Associate at CPR and is a part of the ‘Scaling City Institutions for India’ (Sci-Fi) Project.
 She is currently engaged in the ‘Partnering for Mewar’ Project which aims at managing environment through waste reuse (Faecal Sludge Management) in the State of Rajasthan.

 Prior to joining CPR, she has briefly worked with Shyama Prasad Mukherjee Rurban Mission, Government of Madhya Pradesh.
 Appointed as a Young Professional in the mission, her work domain revolved around conducting a ground level assessment study primarily focusing on existing gap analysis and identifying the potentials of the cluster.